EmmaUmeh/Technical-WritingDocs/main/communicationSystem.md

 ### What are Hardware and Software Systems?

-Computer systems are divided into the follwing systems:
-> - Hardware Systems
-> - Software Systems
+Hardware and Software systems are systems that facilitates the excahange of data and information between hardware components and software programs.